 After this incredible experience, you will enjoy a delicious lunch at the locals’ favourite, Gypsy’s Bakery & Restaurant.

-In the afternoon you can either go on another kayak adventure with the beautiful beluga whales or enjoy some free time in Churchill.
-Wander around this northern port town with its unique shops, visit the excellent parks or have a look inside the award winning Eskimo Museum.
+In the afternoon you can either go on another adventure with the beautiful beluga whales or enjoy some free time in Churchill.
+Wander around this northern port town with its unique shops or have a look inside the award winning Eskimo Museum.

 A delightful gourmet dinner will be served by local resident and cookbook writer, Helen Webber, who has a multi-generational connection to this beautiful region.
 Enjoy her delicious homemade food whilst listening to her interesting stories about life in Manitoba.